top of page

 El Circo 1989.
 Painted by six artists from South American.

-The name "Ralli" is a tribute by Harry Recanati to his wife, Ruth Recanati, whose nickname was "Ralli," and he named the museum foundation in her honor.
-Thus, the Ralli Museums reflect both Harry’s love for art and his deep personal devotion to his wife, as well as his broader philanthropic vision.
+Both Rali museums were founded by Harry Recanati, a notable Israeli banker, philanthropist, and art collector.
+The name "Ralli" is his tribute to his wife, Ruth Recanati, whose nickname was "Ralli," Thus, the Ralli Museums reflect both Harry’s love for art and his deep personal devotion to his wife, as well as his broader philanthropic vision.

 museum.jpeg